 A boatload of photos

 I was in creative heaven.
 Plain and simple.
-So much, that climbing over more rugged parts of the terrain weren’t even registering.
+So much, that climbing over more rugged parts of the terrain wasn’t even registering.
 Of course, I felt it all the next day, but it was a small price to pay for such an extraordinary opportunity.

 I’m delighted with the final photos, and while I’m tempted to share them all in an online gallery, I’ve decided to feature one at a time, in different posts, along with my observations about what I was experiencing.
 I’ll endeavor to keep it simple so you, my followers, can enjoy the visuals without too much explanation!